Hunter McGrady Flaunts Thick Curves In Red Crop Top & Skintight Leggings: ‘Honoring Myself’

 In her lengthy caption, Hunter reflected on this past year.
 She felt that people have been hard on themselves regarding their health routines.
 She encouraged her fans and told them that they were doing everything right.
 She shared that she was back at the beginner level, which was fine because she believed that it was a fresh start for her.
 She pointed out that it could only go up from this point in her life.
 She also added a heart emoji after stating that she was honoring herself every step of the way.

 Hunter posed with her back to the camera.
-The mirror reflected the front part of her body to the audience and showed that both of her hands were on her hips.
-She looked over her shoulder at the lens and smiled in a gorgeous snap.
+The mirror reflected the front of her body and showed that both of her hands were on her hips.
+She looked over her shoulder at the lens and smiled.

 Her followers loved the update and showered her with attention.
-The image has already accumulated more than 16,000 likes and more than 200 comments since it went live.
+The image has already accumulated more than 16,000 likes and over 200 comments since it went live.
 She received a lot of positive feedback.

 “Cool!
 My goal too—and I’m so glad to see that outfit in real light.
 Just used my Fabletics credit to get this!
 I think I love the color even more!” one fan raved.